Self-supervised Spatial Reasoning on Multi-View Line Drawings: Experiments and Discussions

-In this section, we compare classification accuracy of our method with other methods on the \textit{T2I} task.
-We also visualize the attention maps obtained from our methods and supervised baseline methods, demonstrating that our method can better localize the differences between the candidate answers.
-We also conduct ablation studies to test the most suitable settings for our method.
+In this section, we introduce the experiment details for training two of our self-supervised learning networks and the baseline methods.
+Then, we compare the classification accuracy of our method with baseline methods on all three tasks, \siyuan{including the extension \textit{I2P} and \textit{P2I} tasks}.
+Additionally, for \textit{T2I} task, we also visualize the attention maps obtained from our methods and supervised baseline methods, demonstrating that our method can better localize the differences between the candidate answers.
 All experiments are implemented with PyTorch~\cite{PyTorch:NIPS19}, using NVIDIA GeForce GTX 1080 Ti GPU.

+\textbf{Data for training and testing.} \siyuan{For all the tasks, we use the same test data in SPARE3D dataset for testing (except the \textit{extension I2P} and \textit{extension P2I} tasks).
+To prevent the network from ``memorize'' the data, we avoid using the same models for self-supervised training, supervised fine-tuning, and testing for all the tasks.
+Next, we will discuss how we generate training data for different tasks.}

-\textbf{Data for training and testing.} As mentioned in our contrastive learning approach, we need to generate image sets first.
-In practice, we download $14,051$ models from the ABC dataset for training, and $737$ models for testing.
-Then we use PythonOCC~\cite{pythonocc} to implement two random Boolean operations on each model for branch 1 and branch 2 image sets generation.
+In our contrastive learning approach for \textit{T2I} task, we first generate image sets for two branches.
+In practice, we download $14,051$ models from the ABC dataset for training and $737$ models for testing.
+Then we use PythonOCC~\cite{pythonocc} to apply different random Boolean operations on each model, generating four images for branch 1 and branch 2, respectively.
 Therefore, we have $14,051 \times 8$ rendered images.

-These images are also used for two self-supervised baselines that we compare with, namely Jigsaw Puzzle and Colorization.
-For SimCLR, we use all the branch 1 image sets, which contains $14,051 \times 4$ images.
-For supervised-learning with 5K dataset, we use the original data from SPARE3D paper, with $5,000$ questions.
+All $14,051 \times 8$ images are used for three self-supervised baselines that we compare with, namely Jigsaw Puzzle, Colorization, SimCLR, and RotNet.
+For supervised learning with 5K dataset, we use the original data from SPARE3D paper, with $5,000$ questions for training.
 For supervised learning with 14K dataset, we use the $14,051$ CAD models to generate new questions for training.

-We avoid using the same models for self-supervised training and supervised fine-tuning.
-In practice, all the $14,051$ models have different model indices from the model indices in the $5,000$ questions with ground truth labels.

-\textbf{Hyperparameter settings.} For our contrastive spatial reasoning network, we find that the learning rate $0.00005$ and batch size $4$ can achieve the best performance.
-We find that the learning rate $0.00001$ achieves the best performance in all other tasks, including self-supervised learning tasks and supervised learning tasks.
-The batch size for Jigsaw puzzle, SimCLR, and Colorization are $10, 30, 70$, respectively.
-For supervised learning tasks, we find that batch size equal to $3$ and $16$ works the best for the \textit{late fusion method} and \textit{early fusion method}, respectively.
+For the self-supervised network for \textit{I2P} and \textit{P2I}, we generate different training sets with CAD model amount ranging from $5,000$ to $40,000$, with $5,000$ as a step.
+For each CAD model, it generates three-view images($F, R, T$) and eight isometric view images($I_1,I_2,\cdots,I_8$).
+For a fair comparison, we also generate different scale datasets for supervised learning, ranging from $5,000$ to $40,000$, and all the implementation settings are the same as in SPARE3D.